Skip to main content

 3. Mobile load speed

 Open pagespeed.web.dev in a browser.
 Paste your competitor's URL.
 Run the test.
-Note the mobile Performance score and the Largest Contentful Paint (LCP) time.
+Note the mobile Performance score and the load time.

 Then run the same test on your site.